ekzhu/lshensemble/README.md

 // (number of hash functions per band). maxK := 4

-// create index
-index := lshensemble.BootstrapLshEnsemble(numPart, numHash, maxK, len(domainRecords), lshensemble.Recs2Chan(domainRecords))
+// create index, you can also use BootstrapLshEnsemblePlus for better accuracy index := lshensemble.BootstrapLshEnsemble(numPart, numHash, maxK, len(domainRecords), lshensemble.Recs2Chan(domainRecords))
 ```

 For better memory efficiency when the number of domains is large,
 it's wiser to use Golang channels and goroutines
-to pipeline the generation of the signatures, and use disk-based sorting to sort the domain records.
+to pipeline the generation of the signatures, and then use disk-based sorting to sort the domain records.
 This is why `BootstrapLshEnsemble` accepts a channel of `*DomainRecord` as input.
 For a small number of domains, you simply use `Recs2Chan` to convert the sorted slice of `*DomainRecord`
 into a `chan *DomainRecord`.
 To help serializing the domain records to disk, you can use `SerializeSignature`
 to serialize the signatures.
 You need to come up with your own serialization schema for the keys and sizes.